 Partnerships: IASC also has benefited from partnerships with many organizations, beginning with the Church of the City (COTC) which provided the initial funding for the organization.
 COTC continues to provide office space and utilities for IASC.
 Connecticut College partners with IASC on internship programs, and countless other service organizations refer clients.

 Clientele: IASC has served an increasing number of clients each year.
-In 2019, IASC presented to over 850 immigrants and community members, provided consultations for almost 150 individuals, and managed 95 cases.
+In 2020, IASC educated and assisted over 1,050 residents, provided consultations for almost 110 individuals, and managed 119 cases.

 IASC is Accredited by the U.S. Department of Justice

 IASC is the only non-profit in either New London or Norwich with Bureau of Immigration Appeals accreditation from the Department of Justice.
 Accreditation allows authorized representatives to counsel immigration clients, complete immigration forms, and represent clients before U.S. Citizenship and Immigration Services (USCIS).
 The accredited representative can fill out USCIS forms and represent clients at USCIS interviews.